KatrinaCloyd/ct-lab07/Readme.md

 will use https://www.thecocktaildb.com/api for cocktail recipes

 * ENDPOINTS
-    * POST - initial set up of new user in DB
+    * XXXXX POST - initial set up of new user in DB
         * add user to DB
         * hit the cocktail api to get random cocktail
-        * send a welcome text with their current fav and their first random cocktail
+        * send a welcome text with their current fav drink
+        * send their first random cocktail text
     * GET - new random cocktail
         * hit the cocktail api to get random cocktail
         * send new random cocktail recipe text